dieterich-lab/circtools/docs/Exon.rst

 A call to ``circtools exon --help`` shows all available command line flags:

 .. code-block:: bash

-    usage: circtools [-h] -d DCC_DIR -l CONDITION_LIST -c CONDITION_COLUMNS -g GROUPING -r REPLICATES -b BALLGOWN_DATA -G GTF_FILE -C CIRCTEST_FILE [-H HAS_HEADER] [-o OUTPUT_DIRECTORY]
+usage: circtools [-h] -d DCC_DIR -l CONDITION_LIST -c CONDITION_COLUMNS -g
+                 GROUPING -r REPLICATES -b BALLGOWN_DATA -G GTF_FILE -C CIRCTEST_FILE [-s {mm,rn,hs}] [-H HAS_HEADER]
-                     [-n OUTPUT_PREFIX]
+                 [-o OUTPUT_DIRECTORY] [-n OUTPUT_PREFIX]

 circular RNA exon usage analysis

 optional arguments:
   -h, --help            show this help message and exit

 Required:
   -d DCC_DIR, --DCC DCC_DIR
-                            Path to the detect/DCC data directory
-      -l CONDITION_LIST, --condition-list CONDITION_LIST
+                        Path to the detect/DCC data directory -l CONDITION_LIST, --condition-list CONDITION_LIST
-                            Comma-separated list of conditions which should be compared E.g. "RNaseR +","RNaseR -"
-      -c CONDITION_COLUMNS, --condition-columns CONDITION_COLUMNS
+                        Comma-separated list of conditions which should be comparedE.g.
+"RNaseR +","RNaseR -" -c CONDITION_COLUMNS, --condition-columns CONDITION_COLUMNS
                         Comma-separated list of 1-based column numbers in the detect/DCC output which should be compared; e.g.
                         10,11,12,13,14,15
   -g GROUPING, --grouping GROUPING
                         Comma-separated list describing the relation of the columns specified via -c to the sample names specified via -l; e.g. -g 1,2 and -r 3 would assign sample1 to each even column and sample 2 to each odd column -r REPLICATES, --replicates REPLICATES
                         Comma-separated list describing the relation of the samples specified via -g to the sample names specified via -l; e.g. -g 1,2 and -r 3 would assign sample1 to each even column and sample 2 to each odd column -b BALLGOWN_DATA, --ballgown-data BALLGOWN_DATA
-                            Path to the ballgown data directory
-      -G GTF_FILE, --gtf-file GTF_FILE
+                        Path to the ballgown data directory -G GTF_FILE, --gtf-file GTF_FILE
                         Path to the GTF file containing the employed genome annotation
   -C CIRCTEST_FILE, --circtest-output CIRCTEST_FILE
                         Path to the CircTest CSV file containing the CircTest results
+  -s {mm,rn,hs}, --species {mm,rn,hs}
+                        Organism of the study (used for primer BLASTing), rn = Rattus norvegicus, mm = Mus musculus, hs = Homo sapiens

 Additional options:
   -H HAS_HEADER, --has-header HAS_HEADER
                         Do the CircTest result files have a header?
 [Default:
                         No]

 Output options:
   -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
-                            The output directory for files created by circtest [Default: .]
+                        The output directory for files created by circtools [Default: .]
   -n OUTPUT_PREFIX, --output-prefix OUTPUT_PREFIX
-                            The output name (prefix) for files created by circtest
+                        The output name (prefix) for files created by circtools [Default: exon_analysis]

 Sample call
 ^^^^^^^^^^^^